Christina Maria Schwaiger

-Christina Maria Schwaiger joined CMS Reich-Rohrwig Hainz as an associate in May 2019.
-She primarily works in the TMC field with a focus on data protection.
-She previously worked for the Austrian Data Protection Authority for several years, where she gained valuable experience in national as well as cross-border litigation.
+Christina Maria Schwaiger is an associate primarily in the field of technology, media and telecommunications (TMC).
+Her main focus is on data protection.
+She joined CMS Reich-Rohrwig Hainz as an associate in May 2019.
+Before that, she worked for several years at the Austrian Data Protection Authority, where she gained valuable experience in both national and cross-border litigation.

-She graduated in Law at the University of Salzburg in 2015.
-During her studies, she was a research assistant at the Institute for Public Law, International Law and European Law, primarily working in the fields of data protection and IT law.
-After completing the mandatory legal traineeship at the district court for the tenth district in Vienna and the regional court of Wiener Neustadt, she started to work as an officer at the Austrian Data Protection Authority.
-Her responsibilities in the field of domestic affairs included complaint procedures and drafting opinions on new draft laws.
-After the head of the Austrian Data Protection Authority was appointed to chair the European Data Protection Board (EDPB), Christina Maria Schwaiger also took on responsibilities on a European level.
-For instance, she supported the EDPB’s international transfers expert group and joined this group for the second annual review of the EU-U.S. Privacy Shield in October 2018.
-During her time at the Data Protection Authority, she also completed a bachelor’s programme in Commercial Law and basic training for federal administrative staff (according to the Federal Chancellery’s ordinance on basic training).
+Christina Maria Schwaiger completed her law studies at the University of Salzburg in 2015.
+During her studies, she worked as a research assistant at the Institute for Public Law, European Law and International Law, focusing on data protection and IT law.
+After completing her legal practice at the Favoriten District Court and the Wiener Neustadt Regional Court, she joined the Austrian Data Protection Authority as a lecturer.
+Her areas of expertise at the national level included the management of complaints procedures and the drafting of opinions on new draft laws.
+After the head of the Austrian Data Protection Authority took over the chairmanship of the European Data Protection Committee (EDSA), Christina Maria Schwaiger was also entrusted with essential tasks at the European level.
+During her time with the Authority, she oversaw the EDSA's International Transfer Expert Group and participated as a member of this group in the second annual review of the EU-US Privacy Shields in October 2018.

 - 2019 – Basic training for administrative staff incl. exam